 Coronavirus (COVID-19) Response • Have you downloaded COVIDWISE, Virginia's COVID-19 exposure notification app?
 Add your phone to the fight here.
 For up-to-date information, assistance, and resources from across state government, click here.

-WHEREAS, Executive Order 19 is designed to leverage cloud services to migrate systems to make the Commonwealth a more agile and modern place for business; and
+WHEREAS, in 2018, Executive Order 19 was passed, which was designed to leverage cloud services to migrate systems in order to make the Commonwealth a more agile and modern place for business; and

 WHEREAS, Virginia is one of the first states in the nation to procure cyber liability insurance using the quantitative risk analysis for improved cybersecurity risk management, which promotes collaboration among agencies on cyber protection and provides added benefits of improved financial security to manage cybersecurity risk; and

 WHEREAS, cybersecurity education and awareness is crucial for every Virginian who connects to internet services, and vital to the daily operations of small businesses, financial institutions, schools, government agencies, corporations, and residents; and

 WHEREAS, the Commonwealth of Virginia is committed to empowering future generations of cybersecurity professionals by promoting and advocating for educational programs; and

 WHEREAS, the Commonwealth of Virginia continues to be at the forefront of workforce development by showcasing the need to inspire, engage, and inform the public about the demand, opportunities, and career options available; and